According to the AARP, divorce rates have nearly doubled since the 1990s. This means that

 adult children are not as fulfilling as you hoped they might be.
 Creating new relationships with

-your adult children takes work, and we’ve got a few tips on how to rejuvenate those family
+your adult children takes work, and we’ve got a few tips on how to parent grown children and

 They’re Not Kids Anymore

 It’s often said that getting older is not for sissies!
 Truer words have never been spoken.
 As we get

 older, we may find it difficult to view our adult children as adults.
 We still see them as the

 adorable little girls and boys with milk mustaches and silly Halloween costumes.
 While the years

 may pass quickly, letting go gets harder and harder.

 Whether you find you need to create new relationships with your adult children because of the